francisco-paulino/blog/_pages/about.md

 This blog is my first attempt to document my journey on the new skills I'm trying to learn.

-For additional context you can read my post [Why did I start this blog.](https://francisco-paulino.github.io/firstpost/)
+For additional context you can read my post ["Why did I start this blog?"](https://francisco-paulino.github.io/firstpost/)